Experts in phage genome sequencing, assembly, and annotation

 A report with a summary of the methods followed.

-The results of the bioinformatic analysis including demultiplexing, pre-processing and quality control of the raw data, removal of bacterial reads, de novo assembly, deduplication of clonal reads, automatic gene annotation, and average nucleotide identity between the genomes sequenced.
+The results of the bioinformatic analysis including demultiplexing, pre-processing and quality control of the raw data, removal of bacterial reads, de novo assembly, removal of duplicate reads, automatic gene annotation, and average nucleotide identity between the genomes sequenced.